GDevelopApp/GDevelop-documentation/docs/gdevelop5/extensions/crazy-games-ad-api/details.md

 ### Refreshing Banners and Limitations

+!!! note

     A banner can be called only once per 60 seconds.
 If a banner is called before the delay, an error is returned in the debugger.

 ### Clearing the Banners

 Two possible actions for clearing banners:
 - Delete a banner by its name.
-- Delete all the banners from the game.
+- Delete all the banners in game.

 ## Game